 This survey suggests that most public-sector physicians (non-neurologists and non-psychiatrists) who manage PWE in Oman believe that some CAM modalities can help treat epilepsy.
-We recommend well-designed controlled trials to seek reliable evidence on the usefulness of CAM options among Omani PWE.
+We recommend well-designed controlled trials to seek reliable evidence on the usefulness of CAM options among PWE in Oman.